 We are a place people want to come to,

-but most importantly want to come BACK.
+but most importantly, want to come back to.

 Co-Founder & Treasurer

 Worked in the legal industry for over 30 years.
 Has been an ADF spouse since 1998 and has two children.
 Has been doing leather work for over 15 years.

 Served 25 years in the British Army as Electronics Engineer.
 Conducted multiple deployments overseas.
 Moved to Australia with his family in early 2022.